CoffeeBeforeArch/pytest_guide/src/fixtures/basic_fixtures.md

 ========================================= 2 passed in 0.00s =========================================
 ```

-From the logs we see that both tests are collected and run (and pass), but the print from our fixture is only executed once!
+We see that both tests are collected and run (and pass), but the print from our fixture is only executed once!

-If we switch the scope of our fixture back the default (`function`), we get the following:
+If we switch the scope of our fixture back the default `function`, we get the following:

 ```
 cba@cba$ pytest test_fixtures.py -s